ktonosaki/glmmDMR/README.md

   --norm none
 ```

+---

 ## 6. Runtime Notes

-- Pipeline assumes two-group comparisons.
+- The pipeline assumes two-group comparisons (e.g., wild-type vs. mutant).
-- Contexts are usually processed independently.
+- Methylation contexts (CG, CHG, CHH) are processed independently.
-- For large datasets, tune filtering and parallel options for memory/runtime balance.
+- GLMM fitting is the most computationally intensive step.
+Use `--workers` and `--batches` to tune parallelization and memory usage for your system.

-For large jobs, set a high-capacity temporary directory:
+- For large datasets or high-memory jobs, set a dedicated temporary directory:

 ```bash
 export TMPDIR=/path/to/large_storage/tmp
 mkdir -p "$TMPDIR"
 ```

+---

 ## 7. Simulation and Benchmarking

-For controlled benchmark data:

-- simulation/README.md
-- simulation/simulate_sites.R
+Controlled benchmark datasets with known ground-truth DMRs can be generated using the simulation scripts:

+- `simulation/simulate_sites.R`: generates synthetic CG methylation datasets with configurable overdispersion, replicate variability, coverage distribution, and DMR embedding parameters.
+- `simulation/README.md`: full documentation of simulation parameters.

+For details on benchmarking methodology and comparison with existing DMR detection methods (DSS, methylKit, DMRfinder, metilene, MACAU2, Fisher's exact test), see the associated publication.

+---

 ## 8. Citation

-If you use this repository, cite the repository URL and upstream method/tool papers used in your workflow.
+If you use glmmDMR in your research, please cite:

+> [Author names] (2025). glmmDMR: a GLMM-based framework for replicate-aware detection of differentially methylated regions. *Genome Biology* (in revision).
+[DOI upon publication]

+---

+## 9. License

+glmmDMR is released under the MIT License.
+See [LICENSE](LICENSE) for details.

+This software relies on third-party R packages including glmmTMB, GenomicRanges, and others listed in the Installation section.
+Please refer to the respective package documentation for their licensing terms.